top of page

 Lucas lamps with lenses held on with screws for 1965 and on

-There are a few scant pieces of evidence that suggest Canadian cars received the -15C option as standard equipment in 1965, such as that contained in two Montreal Gazette newspaper articles; HERE and HERE.
+Citroën widely advertised that Canadian cars received the -15C option as standard equipment in 1965, such as that contained in two Montreal Gazette newspaper articles; HERE and HERE.

 Rear seat heater behind rear backrest